Self-hosted MCP server retired; hosted MCP is the only supported MCP path

 - Initial replay_snapshot messages for each channel before timeline starts

-- Lighter.xyz and HIP-3 WebSocket channels (orderbook, trades, candles, OI, funding)
+- Lighter and HIP-3 WebSocket channels (orderbook, trades, candles, OI, funding)

 WebSocket Gap Detection